In the section we describe the details of the simple text formatter.

 - A data-item

-Next we have added forma methods to Document
+Next we have added format methods to Document and Paragraph:

 class Document(temp: ref Template, lineMax: var integer):